 Section 6: Protect - Encryption

-The footnotes are helpful for explaining some encryption basics, but really, if you’re not a cybersecurity expert, this is a good section to get help from your IT staff or vendor.
+The footnotes are helpful for explaining encryption basics, but for non-experts, it’s best to seek help from IT staff or vendors.

 Most small companies (and big companies too) aren’t encrypting data when sending it through internal email.
 Microsoft and other email platform providers have some tools to protect that type of data.
 Again, get help with enacting these protections.